airr-community/common-repo-wg/recommendations.md

 **Recommendation 13: AIRR sequences for which epitopes are known should be deposited in the Immune Epitope Database (IEDB)** - http://www.iedb.org/.
-Links should be maintained to the raw data in the SRA and to the processed data and annotations in a compliant AIRR data repository.
+Links should be maintained to the raw data in SRA/ENA and to the processed data and annotations in a compliant AIRR data repository.

 **Recommendation 14: AIRR sequencing studies that fall within the scope of ImmPort should be registered there.**
-Links should be maintained to the raw data in the SRA and the processed data and annotations in a compliant AIRR data repository.
+Links should be maintained to the raw data in SRA/ENA and the processed data and annotations in a compliant AIRR data repository.
 Links within ImmPort should also be maintained to other data types generated within the same study.